Cottage Food Operations

 The California Department of Public Health (CDPH) has established a list of current approved foods that meet the definition as non-potentially hazardous.
 Additional foods may be added and removed through a 30-day process.
 The list of current approved foods includes the following:

-Baked goods without cream, custard or meat fillings (bread, churros, cookies, pastries, tortillas, etc.)
+Baked goods without cream, custard or meat fillings, such as breads, biscuits, churros, cookies, pastries, and tortillas

 Fruit pies, fruit empanadas, and fruit tamales